Guide

 Use the tool

 The Proposal Scope Scorecard walks you through these categories on a real proposal and flags items that are missing or unclear.
-Pair it with the License Check for full due diligence.
+Pair it with the License Check for full due diligence, and the Arizona license guide to understand which classifications should appear on each scope.

 Educational planning guidance only.
 Not legal advice, engineering advice, code determinations, or a hiring recommendation.